Life Insurance For Bipolar Disorder: The Definitive Guide

 Have you found that life insurance for bipolar disorder can make it harder to obtain affordable life insurance coverage.
 Why?
 Sad to say…but because of statistics primarily.
 However, it does not mean that you are uninsurable or can’t get a good policy.
 We obtain offers of affordable life insurance for people with a bipolar disorder diagnosis regularly.

 If you have been diagnosed with a mental illness such as bipolar, finding a very experienced, independent life insurance broker is going to be a very important step to reaching your goals.
 Stop calling insurance companies trying to find one who might cover you.
 This is how you end up with declines in your MIB report (Medical Information Bureau).
 Getting declined is something to avoid as it can make it harder to purchase optimal insurance.
 Sadly, many life insurance companies will not approve someone who has a mental disorder particularly with maniac an/or depressive symptoms that may be present.
-Your seasoned advisor will have special companies that they work with to get you the best offer under your personal situation.
+Your seasoned advisor should have special carriers that they work with to get you the best offer under your personal situation.

 • What life insurance companies will ask you in the application stage